 3. Child Advancement

 On the other hand, there is no grade-skipping system.
-The characteristics of this system are based on the thoughts that no one should be left out.
+The characteristics of this system are based on the policy that no one should be left out.
 However, if they did not perform well in school, it is hard for them to learn in higher education institutions and get better jobs.

 4. Club Activities